Injecting Hierarchy with U-Net Transformers: Baselines

 \section{Baselines}

-We first highlight the vanilla Transformer as the most relevant baseline of our experiments.
-To compare with a vanilla RNN baseline, we choose the GRU sequence-to-sequence model (S2SA) with an added multi-headed attention mechanism, the same as that employed by the Transformer attention layer.
+The first two baselines used in our study include a vanilla Transformer, and an RNN baseline.
+For the latter, we choose the GRU sequence-to-sequence model (S2SA) with an added multi-headed attention mechanism, the same as that employed by the Transformer attention layer.

-We then select relevant baselines from the dialogue literature.
-Of notable popularity are the HRED \cite{serban2016building} hierarchical architecture and the later VHRED \cite{serban2017hierarchical} model which builds on HRED with an added variational component.
-To this we add the more recent VHCR model which claims improved performance over the HRED and VHRED models. \cite{park2018hierarchical}.
+We also select relevant baselines from the dialogue literature.
+Of notable popularity are the HRED \cite{serban2016building} hierarchical architecture and the later VHRED \cite{serban2017hierarchical} model which builds on it with an added variational component.
+To this, we add the more recent VHCR model which claims improved performance over the HRED and VHRED models \cite{park2018hierarchical}.